-The components of the Net Periodic Benefit Cost/(Income) for the quarter periods ended March 31, 2012 and 2011, respectively, are as follows:
+The components of the Net Periodic Benefit Cost/(Income) for the quarter and year to date periods ended June 30, 2012 and 2011, respectively, are as follows:

-Quarte er Ended
+Quarte ded Inded

-March 31, March 31,

-2012 2011
+June 30, 2012 June 30, 2011 June 30, 2012 June 30, 2011

-Service cost \$ - \$ -
+Service cost \$ - \$ - \$ - \$ -

-Interest cost 51 59
+Interest cost 51 59 102 118

-Expected return on plan assets (57)) (49)
+Expected return on plan assets (57) (49) (114) (98)

-Prior service cost - -
+Prior service cost - - - -

-Recognition of net loss 28 34
+Recognition of net loss 28 34 56 68

-Total pension benefit cost \$ 22 \$ 44
+Total pension benefit cost \$ 22 \$ 44 \$ 44 \$ 88

-The Company previously disclosed in its financial statements for the six month transition period ended December 31, 2011, the assumptions used to determine accumulated benefit obligation.
+The Company previously disclosed in its financial statements for the six-month transition period ended December 31, 2011, the assumptions used to determine accumulated benefit obligation.

-The Company has made no employer contributions to pension plan or union 401(k) during the quarter ended March 31, 2012.
+The Company has made no employer contributions to pension plan or union 401(k) during the quarter ended June 30, 2012.

 Equity-Based Compensation Plans.
-The Company previously disclosed in its financial statements for the six month transition period ended December 31, 2011, a description of the Company's equity-based compensation plans.
+The Company previously disclosed in its financial statements for the six-month transition period ended December 31, 2011, a description of the Company's equity-based compensation plans.

-The Company's equity-based compensation plans provide for the awarding of shares of restricted common stock ("restricted stock" and "nonvested shares") for senior executives and certain salaried employees as well as outside directors.
-As of March 31, 2012, 1,199,661 shares of restricted common stock (net of forfeitures) remained outstanding under the Company's long-term incentive plans.
+The Company's equity-based compensation plans provide for the awarding of shares of restricted common stock ("restricted stock" or "nonvested shares") for senior executives and certain salaried employees as well as outside directors.
+As of June 30, 2012, 998,143 shares of restricted common stock (net of forfeitures) remained outstanding under the Company's long-term incentive plans.
 Compensation expense related to these awards is based on the market price of the stock on the date the Board of Directors approved the grant and is amortized over the vesting period of the restricted stock award.

-In connection with the Reorganization, the Director's Stock Plan was amended to provide for grants in the form of restricted stock units instead of restricted shares.
+In connection with the Reorganization, the Director's Stock Plan was amended to provide for grants in the form of restricted stock units instead of restricted stock.
 In contrast to restricted stock awards, shares will not be issued (and participants will not have voting or dividend rights) before awards vest and are issued.
 However, the Director's Stock Plan provides for the payment of cash dividend equivalents when dividends are paid to stockholders.

 The Company has heretofore made annual restricted stock awards under its 2004 Incentive Plan.
-At meetings held on March 1, 2012, the Human Resources and Compensation Committee and the Board of Directors approved awards in the form of restricted stock units, consisting of 129,000 units awarded as part of the Company's existing long term incentive program and 45,000 units awarded as a special bonus for effort in connection with the acquisition of the distillery operations of LDI that was completed in December 2011.
-These awards, which had a \$6.40 per unit fair value and aggregated \$1,114, will be amortized over a 5-year vesting period.
+At meetings held on March 1, 2012, the Human Resources and Compensation Committee and the Board of Directors approved awards in the form of restricted stock units, consisting of 129,000 units awarded as part of the Company's existing long-term incentive program and 45,000 units awarded as a special bonus for effort in connection with the acquisition of the distillery operations of LDI that was completed in December 2011.
+These awards, which had a \$6.40 per unit fair value and aggregated \$1,114, are being amortized over a 5-year vesting period.
 These awards entitle participants to receive an aggregate of 174,000 shares of stock following the end of the 5-year vesting period.
 Full or pro rata accelerated vesting generally may occur upon a "change in the ownership" of the Company or the subsidiary for which a participant performs services, a "change in effective control" of the Company or a "change in the ownership of a substantial portion of the assets" of the Company (in each case, generally as defined in the Treasury regulations under Section 409A of the Internal Revenue Code), or if employment of a participant is terminated as a result of death, disability, retirement or termination without cause.
 Participants have no voting or dividend rights under the awards; however, the awards provide for payment of cash dividend equivalents when dividends are paid to stockholders.